Fibromyalgia causes significant musculoskeletal pain, as well as changes in the ability to sleep, think, and remember.

 Fibromyalgia can affect anyone, but it is most common in women aged 40–75 years, according to the Arthritis Foundation.

-Medications are available for treating fibromyalgia, but there is
+Medications are available for treating fibromyalgia, but there is evidence to suggest that exercise, movement and body awareness, and muscle strength training may also all help.

 Yoga combines all of these approaches, and it may relieve pain and muscle stiffness.